Instant Pot Brown Rice

 Please enable JavaScript in your browser to complete this form.

-How many times have you made brown rice on the stove and it’s either bubbled over or stuck to the bottom of the pot?
-No need to worry about burnt or mushy rice when you make brown rice in the Instant Pot!
-I love using this method of cooking brown rice when I’ve got lots of mouths to feed or to free up space on the stovetop.
+How many times have I made brown rice on the stove and it’s either bubbled over or stuck to the bottom of the pot?
+TOO MANY TO COUNT 🫠.
+But there’s no need to worry about burnt or mushy rice when you make brown rice in the Instant Pot!
+I love using this method when I’ve got lots of mouths to feed or to free up space on the stovetop.

 What type of brown rice can you cook in the Instant Pot?

-• Short Grain Brown Rice – short grain brown rice tends to be more starchy than long-grain brown rice.
-It tends to end up soft, sticky, and fluffy.
+• Short Grain Brown Rice: short grain brown rice tends to be more starchy than long-grain brown rice.
+When cooked, the texture is soft, sticky, and fluffy.
 Cook time for short-grain brown rice is 20 minutes but you quick release the pressure.

-• Long Grain Brown Rice– long grain brown rice is less starchy then short grain brown rice and ends up a bit drier than other rices.
+• Long Grain Brown Rice: long grain brown rice is less starchy than short grain brown rice and when cooked the texture is a bit drier than other rices.
 Cook time for long grain brown rice is 20 minutes but you must let the pressure natural release for 10 minutes.

 Storage